 While some basic PEM tasks, like checking for loose outlets or frayed cords, can be done by homeowners, it’s crucial to understand the limitations of DIY maintenance.
 Here’s the key difference:

-• DIY tasks: These involve basic visual inspections and cleaning that don’t require specialised knowledge or tools.
+- DIY tasks involve basic visual inspections and cleaning that don’t require specialised knowledge or tools.

-• Professional maintenance: Qualified electricians possess the expertise and tools to perform complex tasks like thermal imaging, testing safety devices, and working with high voltage systems.
+- Professional maintenance: Qualified electricians possess the expertise and tools to perform complex tasks such as thermal imaging, testing safety devices, and working with high-voltage systems.

-For your safety and the proper functioning of your electrical system, it’s always recommended to consult a qualified electrician for comprehensive preventive electrical maintenance.
+For your safety and the proper electrical system functioning, it’s always recommended to consult a qualified electrician for comprehensive preventive electrical maintenance.
 They can identify potential problems you might miss, ensuring a safe and reliable electrical system for your home or business.

 Predictive Electrical Maintenance

-Predictive electrical maintenance (PdM) is a forward-thinking approach that utilises data analysis and advanced tools to identify potential problems within electrical systems before they snowball into critical failures.
-It goes beyond the traditional "time-based" preventive maintenance, where equipment is serviced at predetermined intervals regardless of its actual condition.
+Predictive electrical maintenance (PdM) is a forward-thinking approach that uses data analysis and advanced tools to identify potential problems within electrical systems before they become critical failures.
+It goes beyond traditional "time-based" preventive maintenance, where equipment is serviced at predetermined intervals regardless of its actual condition.

 PdM leverages cutting-edge technologies to gain real-time insights into electrical system health.
-Specialised sensors collect data on factors like temperature, vibration, and current flow.
+Specialised sensors collect data on temperature, vibration, and current flow.
 This data is then fed into software that analyses trends and identifies anomalies.
-By pinpointing these subtle deviations from normal operation, electricians can anticipate potential issues and schedule repairs proactively.
+Electricians can anticipate potential issues and schedule repairs proactively by pinpointing these subtle deviations from normal operation.

 The benefits of implementing PdM are numerous: